csalzano/exfil/README.md

 1. Download exfil.sh and this README.md file
 1. Create a configuration file `example.conf` for each local and production website pair.
 Use the sample below.
+1. Change the email address on line 28 to your email address
 1. Navigate to the directory that contains `exfil.sh` and your configuration files in Terminal
 1. Type `bash exfil.sh` or `bash exfil.sh example` to skip the prompt asking which configuration file should be loaded